PierreSenellart/provsql/doc/source/user/configuration.rst

     analytical evaluators (:sqlfunc:`expected`, :sqlfunc:`variance`,
     :sqlfunc:`moment`, :sqlfunc:`rv_sample`, :sqlfunc:`rv_histogram`)
     when a sub-circuit cannot be decomposed and must be sampled.
+    Before sampling, :sqlfunc:`expected`, :sqlfunc:`variance` and
+    :sqlfunc:`moment` compute the moment exactly when the sub-circuit has no continuous random variable and depends on at most 20 input tuples, by enumerating their possible worlds.
-    Set to ``0`` to disable the fallback entirely: callers raise an exception rather than sampling, which is useful when only analytical answers are acceptable.
+    Set to ``0`` to disable the fallback entirely: callers raise an exception rather than sampling, which is useful when only exact answers are acceptable.
 Unrelated to
     ``probability_evaluate(..., 'monte-carlo', 'n')`` where the sample
     count is an explicit argument.